The Way to the King

 Key Passages:

-- 2 Maccabees 7: The story of the seven brothers and their mother who are martyred for their faith.
+- 2 Maccabees 7:1-42: The story of the seven brothers and their mother, who endure torture rather than abandon their faith.

 Historical Context: